MalinYamato/chat/README.md

 ![Alt text](/images/rakurakuen.png?raw=true "Profile with photos")
 # Raku Rakuen 楽 楽園　- a secure chat with pubic and instant private rooms including video conferencing.
-Raku Rakuen is a secure encrypted comprehensive chat with profile management that offerrs several ways to engage in private chat, establish private chat rooms on the fly.
+Raku Rakuen is a secure encrypted comprehensive chat with profile management that offerrs several ways to engage in private chat, and establish private chat rooms on the fly.
 You may log in by a Google or Facebook account thanks to the work of Dalton Hubble.
 The relationship between chatters and private chatters is governed by a Directed Acyclic Graph that has a limit of two nodes depth.
 It is possible to chat while you view and hear those whom you chat with thanks to the team of Janus, who greately facilitate the management of video and voice streams baesed on WebRTC -- the team who built a WebRTC layer to implement WebRTC signalig,